zapier/black/README.md

 string in double quotes (`""`) is impossible to confuse with a one double-quote regardless of fonts and syntax highlighting used.
 On top of this, double quotes for strings are consistent with C which Python interacts a lot with.

+> While we strongly recommend double quotes, we also provide a
+> `--single-quote` option if you prefer.

 On certain keyboard layouts like US English, typing single quotes is a bit easier than double quotes.
 The latter requires use of the Shift key.
 My recommendation here is to